EndeavoringOrb/EndeavoringOrb.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website, featuring my coding projects.
 Here, you can explore my projects in various programming languages and frameworks.
-The projects spread across a wide range of subjects from machine learning to physics sims.
-Browse through my projects and discover the stories and processes behind each one :).
-Thank you for visiting, and I look forward to sharing my coding journey with you!
+You can click on the links at the top of the page to look at specific projects.
+Thank you for visiting!

 GitHub Project Links
 -----